-Spencer W. Burton, President & Chief Operations Officer, entered into a Rule 10b5-1 trading arrangement on September 12, 2023 (the "Rule 10b5-1 Plan").
-Mr. Burton's 10b5-1 Plan provides for the potential exercise of vested stock options and the associated sale of up to 8,280 shares of the Company's common stock between December 14, 2023 and August 30, 2024.
-Pursuant to the 10b5-1 Plan, Mr. Burton may also make a gift of up to 2,380 shares of the Company's common stock starting on December 14, 2023.
+Beverly B. Wittekind, Vice President & General Counsel, entered into a Rule 10b5-1 trading arrangement on December 8, 2023 (the "Rule 10b5-1 Plan").
+Ms. Wittekind's 10b5-1 Plan provides for the potential exercise of vested stock options and the associated sale of up to 10,000 shares of the Company's common stock between March 14, 2024 and October 31, 2024.

-This Rule 10b5-1 trading arrangement was entered into during an open trading window and is intended to satisfy the affirmative defense conditions of Rule 10b5-1 (c) under the Securities Exchange Act of 1934, as amended, and the Company's policies regarding transactions in Company securities.
+These Rule 10b5-1 trading arrangements were entered into during open trading windows and are intended to satisfy the affirmative defense conditions of Rule 10b5-1 (c) under the Securities Exchange Act of 1934, as amended, and the Company's policies regarding transactions in Company securities.